hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

 will tell Hyprland to make the monitor on `DP-1` a `1920x1080` display, at 144Hz, `0x0` off from the top left corner, with a scale of 1 (unscaled).

 Monitors are positioned on a virtual "layout".
-The `offset` is the position of said display in the layout. (calculated from the top-left corner)
+The `position` is the position of said display in the layout. (calculated from the top-left corner)

 For example: